MortenHofft/late-to-react/considerations.md

 The table as a component, that takes a state and some callbacks.
 The coordinater as a component

+# Occurrence search architecture thoughts
+individual components would need
+* current filter
+* queryBuilder and/or requestWrapper endpoint
+* callbacks
+* translation library
+* general configurations

+say Table
+What is the filter to apply?
+Where and how to ask for the table data.
+What lib/file to use for translations of e.g. columns?
+An update filter callback (e.g. click '+' on a country name to add it to the filters) Where is the image cache?
+What endpoint/index?
+What to do when clicking a row (e.g. url template)?

+QueryStateManager
+Translation lib
+QueryComposer (helps with creating queryies)

+there is a hard depdency on a registry with same API and keys as the GBIF one.
+And an ES index with a known schema with keys corresponding to the central registry.

+Start with the table, splitting data management from presentation.
+But then how about

 # Hosted solution
 how would it work
 makes use of the occurrence search, with configurable linking to the registry.